 What the hell was going on?

-The thought "genjutsu" immediately jumped to mind, but even before his shout of "Kai", Kakashi knew that wasn't it.
+The thought "genjutsu" immediately jumped to mind, but even before his shout of "Kai", Kakashi knew that wasn't the case.
 His old bedroom was too perfect for this to be someone's illusion.
 He'd left this place when he was six, bordering seven.
 No one knew him well back then.
 Not well enough to be able to replicate his room to such perfection.

 But was it real?